 CHALLENGE: Provide virtual job site access through a user-friendly desktop dashboard

-“Because our investment and executive teams are based here in Atlanta, those guys don’t get a chance to view the progress of our company’s construction ventures in real time,” Womack said.
+“Because our investment and executive teams are based here in Atlanta, they don’t get a chance to view the progress of our company’s construction ventures in real-time,” Womack said.
 “They are typically limited to the review of progress reports.
 OxBlue images provide a great way for the team to see their investments come to fruition, right from their desk.”

 SOLUTION: Construction cameras that offer superior virtual monitoring

 Noble looked at other construction cameras and even tried a few, but the company chose OxBlue over competitors because of its superior, easy-to-use technology: high-resolution, time-lapse images available via a Web-enabled platform enhanced with robust features, such as weather sensors and zoom-in viewing.

 “OxBlue’s technology makes visual time-travel simple,” Womack said.
 “We have the flexibility to look back in time and see a project from beginning to the current point.”

 Noble also has realized a number of other benefits since deploying OxBlue cameras.
 For example, on previous construction projects, cameras helped Noble manage the resolution of construction disagreements.